Home | Playful Learning Activities | Infant & Toddler Learning | It’s Rhyme Time!

 Phonological Awareness and Rhyming

-Research conducted by The Center for Early Literacy at the Orelena Hawks Puckett Institute evaluated the relationship between children’s nursery rhyme abilities (experiences, awareness, and knowledge) and their literacy skills development.
-Children’s experiences with nursery rhymes were found to positively impact children’s early phonological and print related skills.
+A research-to-practice study conducted by the Orelena Hawks Puckett Institute evaluated the relationship between children’s nursery rhyme abilities (experiences, awareness, and knowledge) and their literacy skill development.
+Children’s experiences with nursery rhymes were found to positively impact children’s early phonological and print-related skills.
 The results showed that sharing nursery rhymes with children during early childhood can support literacy-related abilities later on.

 Supporting Development

 PBS Kids encourages reading rhyming books with children to support their skills in early literacy.
-On their site, they share a list of favorite rhyming books that can be found here.
-The list includes classics such as Chicka Chicka Boom Boom, Goodnight Moon, and Madeline as well as new books to share with the children in your care.
+The PBS website features a list of favorite rhyming books, including classics such as Chicka Chicka Boom Boom, Goodnight Moon, and Madeline, as well as newer books to share with the children in your care.

 Another fun way to help support the development of these skills is by using children’s names in rhymes.
 A Fun Day shares that children’s names are important to them, which makes them a great resource for teaching.
 Simple word plays using children’s names and the names of their peers is a great way to introduce rhyme.
-This can be done by calling kids rhyming versions of their names such as “Silly Billy” or “Great Nate.”
+This can be done by adding a rhyming adjective to children’s names, such as “Silly Billy” or “Great Nate.”

 Printable Resources